 QS competitors have the bittersweet life of travelling the globe, surfing sub-par waves with a trillion other CT graduate hopefuls, crammed in the same space, surfing the same beachie and staying on the same street.
 It must be a bit of a dog show if you ask me.
 Imagine travelling to Japan to find one foot onshore slop with a thousand other homies on the same trip.
 Bummer.
 How the hell would you find people to do daily write-ups?
 It would be so boring to read, let alone write!

 But in South Africa, the QS is a dreamy affair.
-Today the waves pumped.
+Today the waves pumped for the finals of the Mitchum Buffalo City Surf Pro presented by Reef.
 Solid 5ft.
 And powerful.
 The groms couldn’t properly bury their rails on their bottom turns and I swear I saw Greg Emslie hold a bottom turn for three days round a section.

 It was a damn exciting day to be on the beach.
 Here’s what went down.